 The first big discomfort was when I moved to China for six months in a foray into ‘Do I want to be a teacher?’
 As someone who is an introvert and doesn’t consider themselves to be a natural presenter, this may have been an odd choice, but basically I wanted to travel and explore a different career at the same time.
 However, this was my first experience in feeling very visibly NOT good at something…

 In our first week there we all had to do a demo lesson in front of a potential school and, to my surprise, I was chosen, along with another guy.
-Once we started at the school, however, it seemed like they lost confidence in me, and preferred his more high energy style of teaching.
+The person reviewing our demos even said I was the only one in the group who didn’t appear nervous.
+Me!
+Once we started at the school, however, it seemed like the staff there lost confidence in me, and preferred the other guy’s more high energy style of teaching.
 Of course, this made me feel like shit.
 It was still a new school and they didn’t have that many students, so I spent a lot of time hanging about

 However, after a while it started to change.
 I ended up taking responsibility for the arts and crafts parts of the lessons, and I spent hours drawing and making new crafts for the kids to make.
 Because this was so visible – with the kids taking their work home with them – this instantly put me more on the radar.
 Secondly, my more low key style of teaching started to work in my favour.
 Some kids were incredibly shy or just didn’t want to have a male teacher – they were only two or three years old, after all.
 So this led to me gaining my own cohort of students over time.
 By the time I left to go home six months later I felt like I had made my mark on the school and I’d been able to be authentically ‘me’.
 A result.